j-gdb/security_system/README.md

 - Modify the htttp_post_req.cpp file to the IP, port, SSD and PWD of your wifi router

 ### Steps
-1. open the Surviellance Controller Folder in the Mbed Studio as your active program
+1. Open the Surviellance Controller Folder in the Mbed Studio as your active program
-2. select the DISCO-L475VG-IOT01A (B-L475E-IOT01A) microcontroller as the target board
+2. Select the DISCO-L475VG-IOT01A (B-L475E-IOT01A) microcontroller as the target board
-3. make sure that this microcontroller is connected with the breadboard and the other Surviellance Controller
+3. Make sure that this microcontroller is connected with the breadboard and the Microphone Surviellance Controller
-4. connect the microcontroller with the usb cord onto your PC
+4. Connect the microcontroller with the usb cord onto your PC
-5. place the microcontroller towards the ceiling to avoid triggering the device when started
+5. Place the microcontroller towards the ceiling to avoid triggering the device when started
-6. build and run on the program
+6. Build and run on the program
-7. hovering your hand over the ToF sensor should trigger the sensor and lock the system
+7. Hovering your hand over the ToF sensor should trigger the sensor and lock the system
-8. presssing a sequence of buttons in the correct order should unlock the system.
+8. Presssing a sequence of buttons in the correct order should unlock the system.
 (Red - Blue - Black - Green)

 ## Surveillance Controller (Microphone)
 The microphone sensor component integrates with the main Surveillance Controller to provide an audio-based method of unlocking the security system.
 When a specific sound level is detected, it sends a signal to the main Surveillance Controller to unlock the system.
 Unlike the other boards, the code for the microphone was written in the STM32Cube framework, rather than the Mebd framework.
-The specific hardware set up is included in the mic_2.ioc file.
+The specific hardware set up is included in the "Microphone Controller.ioc" file.

 ### Prerequisites
 - Use the STM32Cube IDE as the reccomended IDE